nothke/TCIBTTCT-code-ref/code_reference.md

 ### Intro

-This is a reference for tower spawning code
+This is a reference page for tower spawning code for [Throw Cubes into Brick Towers To Collapse Them](https://nothke.itch.io/tower)

-The code is written in Lua programming language, check out [Lua reference pages](https://www.lua.org/docs.html).
+The code is written in Lua programming language, check out [Lua reference pages](https://www.lua.org/docs.html) for syntax information.
+Only a "hard sandbox" subset of the Lua language is used that includes global consts, table iterators, string, table, basic, math and bit32 modules.

-There are 3 important types in the code, which are implemented through Lua tables.
+There are 3 important types for the game related code, which are implemented through Lua tables.
 At the end of the code, the game collects collections of these 3 types to spawn them in the game.

 * "brick" represents an instance and transform of a single brick.
 It contains position and rotation vectors, and references to the collider and a renderer.
 * "collider" represents the box collider of a brick.
 It is an "asset" and therefore should be shared between multiple bricks.
 It contains the dimension of the brick.